gplms/gplms/CONTRIBUTION.md

 ## Style Guide

-- Follow the coding style that exists in the project.
 - Write clear, concise, and descriptive commit messages.
-- Add or update documentation as needed.
+- Add or update the general documentation as needed.

 ## Reporting Issues